 One millimeter.
 I let the tape measure back into its holster, pushed my glasses closer to my nose, and extracted the tape once again.
 I placed the tape measure’s end on the right crank arm and extended it to the middle of the pedal, remeasuring to make sure I wasn’t imagining the difference.
-1mm again.
+One millimeter again.

 Any other day, I would have packed it in, but I couldn’t quit on that day.
 It was STP, an event ridden 36 times by the man I so admired in life, Jerry Baker.
 I was riding STP in honor of my friend, with his family, on the team he founded.

 Shortly after Jerry’s passing, it seemed as if everyone on the team, myself included, automatically knew we would ride Seattle-to-Portland.
 Jerry’s son and I embarked on an updated GS Flash jersey design, one that would honor both Jerry and the team’s history.
 Jerry’s wife, Spot, and another team member, John, took care of the clothing order.
 Jerry’s extended family, several former teammates, and a few long-time friends of Jerry’s joined together to don the new jersey and ride in honor of Jerry.
 It was a thrill to see so many GS Flash riders out on course.

 We departed from the start line at about 4:45 a.m.
 For the first seventy miles, I concentrated on keeping my head up and staying alert after a scant three hours of sleep the night before.
 We mixed in some heated city limits sign sprints to shake things up a bit.
 Jerry’s common mantras and phrases were repeating in my mind all day.
 My body felt great, with only minor aches setting in by about mile eighty.
 At mile eighty-eight, my ankle began hurting.